 Seminars and conferences: On occasion, the Institute mounts seminars for its members, taught by one or several members or by invited speakers.
 We have sponsored and co-sponsored conferences of independent scholars, and we have assisted members in forming panels for history conferences.

 Other member events: We also organize special meetings, such as workshops on topics like publishing, orientations to various libraries and archives, and tours of places of historical interest.
-We have an annual potluck in September and an annual business meeting, with lunch and a program, in February.
+We have an annual potluck in the fall and an annual business meeting, with lunch and a program, in February.